Empire / Regency (approx. 1795-1820)

 Anne-Marie-Louise Thélusson, Comptesse de Sorcy, Jacques-Louis David, 1790, Neue Pinakothek Munich.
 Photo: Epochs of Fashion

+Those Chitons and Peplos, together with the Roman tunics, formed the point of inspiration.
+The Empire silhouette thus defines a dress with a high waist and a long and loosely falling skirt.
 This portrait of Anne-Marie-Louise Thélusson, Comptesse de Sorcy, was painted in 1790 by Jacques-Louis David.
-The late Rococo hairstyle with powdered hair, and white skin and rouged cheeks is paired with the simple dress and shawl.
+The late Rococo hairstyle with powdered hair, pale skin and rouged cheeks is paired with the simple dress and shawl of the Empire style.
 This demonstrates the complex and gradual transition between Rococo and Empire styles, rather than being sharply divided into before and after by the French Revolution, as sometimes takes place in pop culture and historical media.
 Besides, at the English court, Empire-waisted dresses were worn over Rococo sized hoops for many years into the 1800s, creating a rather odd look.

 Mrs John Campbell of Kilberry, Henry Raeburn, c.
 1802.
 Städel, Frankfurt.
 Photo: Epochs of Fashion